Study from London recommends high blood pressure drugs for the elderly

 Law MR, Morris JK, Wald NJ.
 Use of blood pressure lowering drugs in the prevention of cardiovascular disease: meta-analysis of 147 randomised trials in the context of expectations from prospective epidemiological studies.
 BMJ 2009; 338: b1665.

 On the surface you’d think: ‘Hey, that’s a good idea.
 Put everyone on these mild multi-drugs and save lives!’

 Read a little closer and its starts to appear more sinister.

 Q: Who’s publishing the results?

-A: The Wolfson Institute of Preventive Medicine – two of the authors hold patents (granted and pending) on the formulation of a combined pill to reduce four risk factors for heart attack and strokes, including blood pressure.
+A: The Wolfson Institute of Preventive Medicine.
+As the article states, two of the authors hold patents (granted and pending) on the formulation of a combined pill to reduce four risk factors for heart attack and strokes, including blood pressure.